 Here’s how you can help yourself make an informed decision.

-First and more importantly, don’t confuse boost pedals with overdrive pedals.
+First and more importantly, don’t confuse boost pedals with the best overdrive pedals.

 Boost pedals only raise the level of the guitar signal.
 They often ship with a 2-band EQ (treble and bass) plus gain and level knobs (gain amplifying the effect itself, and level raising the unaltered guitar’s volume).